Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Government and State Locations*

-**Militia Towers**: Sticking up from the city like huge needles, the two-hundred-and-fifty-foot-tall militia towers contain the iron fist of the city-state's government; in a sense, they are vertical barracks.
-Most towers are linked by the seven skyrails to the Spike, the westernmost tower at Perdido Street Station and the militia headquarters.
+**Militia Towers and Skyrails**: Sticking up from the city like huge needles, the two-hundred-and-fifty-foot-tall militia towers contain the iron fist of the city-state's government; in a sense, they are vertical barracks.
+Most towers are linked by the seven skyrails to the Spike, the westernmost tower at Perdido Street Station and the militia headquarters, allowing swift transport in dangling pods by militiamen and other state officials along the thick, thrumming wires.
 All towers have aerostats and dirigibles ready to deploy at a moment's notice to put down a rioting crowd or a strike that the bosses can no longer tolerate.

 The towers stand in ten locations throughout the city, including Flyside, Strack Island, Sheck, and Bonetown, and the central Spike at Perdido Street Station.
 Each is manned by at least fifty and up to five-hundred militiamen, though they do not mark themselves with badges or uniforms in public unless absolutley necessary.
 The top of each tower is an observation platform where telescopes and optics are mounted to spy on the citizenry.